 If you haven't already, sign up for a free New Relic account so you can instrument your systems and send telemetry data to New Relic.
 Our guided install creates a customized CLI command for your environment that downloads and installs the New Relic CLI and the infrastructure agent.
+We recommend you check out our Infrastructure monitoring best practices guide before you begin.

 With our guided install, you can instrument your applications and infrastructure and start seeing your data in New Relic in minutes.